 The Assassination Attempt

 On the night of December 28, 1881, Virgil Earp was ambushed while walking down Allen Street in Tombstone.
 He was on his way from the Oriental Saloon to the Cosmopolitan Hotel, where he and his wife were staying.
 As Virgil passed by the intersection of Fifth and Allen streets, he was shot from behind with a shotgun.
-The blast struck his left arm and shoulder, shattering his humerus bone and causing severe injuries.
+Three assailants, concealed in an unfinished building (likely on the second story, diagonally across Allen Street), fired three loads of buckshot from double-barreled shotguns at a distance of about 60 feet.

 Aftermath